data-umbrella/event-transcripts/misc/41_austin_pymc.md

 00:08:53 What is probabilistic programming?
 00:10:15 Mathematical: Monte Carlo Methods
-00:13:55 Monty Hall Problem (game: Let's Make a Deal) 00:16:15 Solve Monty Hall Problem using PyMC
-00:18:42 Using aesara
+00:13:55 Monty Hall Problem (game: Let's Make a Deal) 00:16:15 Solve Monty Hall Problem using PyMC (solution) 00:18:42 Using aesara
 00:21:00 Doing inference with sampling
 00:24:00 What is Aesara?
 (It is based on Theano.)
 PyMC's tensor computational backend, fills niche such as PyTorch or TensorFlow.
 00:25:20 Using PyMC to do robust regression: with example Anscombe's Quartet 00:28:10 Using arviz (library with pre-built visualizations and statistical routines that will help you understand the results of your inference with PyMC.
+00:33:08 What is Ridge Regression? (normal priors on your coefficients) 00:36:05 Student-T Distribution
 00:50:37 Meenal talks about upcoming PyMC sprint 00:56:30 Q&A with Austin